Save Design - Getting Started Guide

 SD.Save.Slot(slotIndex); // Save

-💡 Note: Which fields are saved depends on the serializer used.
+💡 Note: Which fields are saved depends on the serializer you use

 UnityEngine.JsonUtility